Creamy Chicken & Rice Soup

 Serve Creamy Chicken & Rice Soup piping hot.
 If you make a batch, be sure to leave a comment below telling me how it turned out!

-More Soup to Love
+More Soups to Love

 - Vegetable Beef Soup

-- Broccoli Cheese Chowder (video)
+- Broccoli Cheese Chowder (with how-to video)

 - Chicken Gnocchi Soup